scastaldi/tampacc-intro-angular2/README.md

 Each step is a git branch, for example, if the student wants to go to step 1 just need to type from the command:
 $ git checkout step1

+master:
+we start with our master branch, here we have the basic tools to start our angular2 application index.html, package.json, tsconfig.json, systemjs.config.js, typings.json, node_modules